rocky-linux/documentation/docs/books/learning_ansible/04-ansible-galaxy.md

 # Ansible-galaxy: collections and roles

-In this chapter you will learn how to use install and manage ansible roles and collections.
+In this chapter you will learn how to use, install, and manage Ansible roles and collections.

 ****